JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 I was quite close to the front, where hundreds of flowers, as well as framed pictures of victims, were strewn around.
 The memorial lasted a little over two hours and the mayor had closed off the ceremony with a memorable speech.
 One where parts of it had forged its way into my mind and lingered.

 *“Today is a day of remembrance.
-Not for their death but for their life. …the loss is immeasurable but so is the love left behind.
+Not for their death but for their life. …'the loss is immeasurable but so is the love left behind'.
 So let us not allow their death to extinguish the gifts of goodness they have brought into this world. …as long as we continue to burn this light brightly in our hearts, their love will continue to live on with us.”*

 Minutes had gone by after the service ended, yet, the crowd hadn’t moved.
 No one had the intention to walk away.
 It felt unnatural to just turn away and return back to their new “normal”; one where their loved ones no longer existed.
 No one had the strength to just…move on.

-When I looked down, the candlelight vigil was still burning warmly in between my palms.
+When I looked down, the candlelight was still burning warmly in between my palms.
 This candle was in remembrance of him.

  This candle…it shouldn’t have even existed.

 He would have been standing right next to me today, remembering the other lost victims.
 We would have both lit a candle in remembrance of someone else.
 A candle of remembrance for him should have never existed in the first place.
 He should have never been killed in the first place.